uchicago-voth/MSCG-release/examples/lammps_rem/README_lammps_rem.txt

 cp 1_1.table fmec.table
 )

-3) Move all the files including the newrem.x excutable, except the reference trajectory and the iterate.sh script, to a directory named "iter_0".
+3) Move all the files including the newrem.x excutable and BI simulation trajectory, but not the reference trajectory and the iterate.sh script, to a directory named "iter_0".

-4) Next, the provided iterate script can be used to perform the REM routine: source iterate.sh 10 reference_trajectory.lammpstrj dump.lammpstrj.cg lmp_mpi
+4) Next, the provided iterate script can be used to perform the REM routine: source iterate.sh 10 reference_traj.lammpstrj dump.lammpstrj.cg lmp_mpi

 5) compare the results to those in the "output" directory.